barumau/pandunia/english/baxa_kanun.md

 If the relative clause is missing a subject but contains an object (i.e. if the verb is transitive), the main-clause noun is the implied subject of the relative clause.

-> **me vide man _de yem pingo_.** - I see a man _who eats apples_.
+> **me vida man _de yem pingo_.** - I see a man _who eats apples_.

 It's possible to construct relative clauses with **ge** too.
 Then the relative clause precedes the noun that it modifies.
 The verb is turned into a modifier by putting **ge** immediately after the verb.

-> **me vide _pingo yem ge_ man.** - I see an _apple-eating_ man.
+> **me vida _pingo yem ge_ man.** - I see an _apple-eating_ man.

-### Mood Particles
+### Modal Particles

-Mood particles indicate what the speaker thinks about s/he says in relation to the listener.
-Mood particles are commonly used in many languages.
+Modal particles indicate what the speaker thinks about s/he says in relation to the listener.
+Modal particles are commonly used in many languages.
 East Asian languages, including Chinese and Japanese, use famously sentence-final particles.

-In Pandunia, a mood particle modifies the subsequent word, or the whole sentence, when the mood particle is the last word in the sentence.
+In Pandunia, a modal particle modifies the subsequent word, or the whole sentence, when the modal particle is the last word in the sentence.

 The particle **plus** _(also)_ is a good example because it functions much like in English.